Why choose NTU?

-NTU graduates get jobs.
-In fact, NTU is one of the most employment-focused universities in the country.
-Our close links with businesses and organisations worldwide enable us to meet the needs of employers.
-We want to help you develop the skills to excel in your chosen field and stand out from the crowd.
+NTU is one of the most employment-focused universities in the country.
+Our close links with businesses and organisations worldwide enable us to meet the needs of employers by providing a number of accredited professional courses.
+We want to help you develop the skills to excel in your career and stand out from the crowd.

 Enhancing your employability

 You'll have access to personalised careers advice from a specialist careers consultant for postgraduate research students.
 They'll support you throughout your time at NTU and make sure you get advice that's tailored to you and your studies.

 We'll also offer you opportunities to enhance your skills and gain work experience through a range of employability development opportunities.
 These include the Acceler8 Employability Award, employer-led workshops, the Employability Mentoring programme involving employers and alumni, mock assessment centres, recruitment fairs, and more.

 You can find out more on our Employability website.